Networking and TCP/IP

 The ip neigh command produces the ARP cache, basically what other systems your system is aware of on the local network.
 The ip route command is used to define how data is routed on the network but can also define the routing table.
 Both of these commands are more commonly used on Linux-based routers.

 These details enable the following scenario: A router gets configured to use a specific network address when it's brought online.
 It searches the sub network for connected MAC addresses that are assigned to wireless cards or ethernet cards.
-It then assigns each of those MAC addresses an available IP address based on the network address.
+It then assigns each of those MAC addresses an available IP address based on the available network address.
+Those network addresses are private IP addresses and will fall within a specific range (as discussed below).

 Internet Layer